Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 These questions will give you insight into a company approach to transparency and feedback.
 Companies that are working toward true inclusion generally aim to make it safe for employees to voice their feedback.

-## What does your DEI program’s budget look like?
+## What Does Your DEI program’s Budget Look Like?

 ### Who to Ask:
 Manager